top of page

 With an international trade fair approaching in just two months, I threw myself into developing this new concept.
 I worked intensively to transform traditional Limoges porcelain boxes into specialized ring boxes.

 My goal was to ensure the hand-painted designs were not just "pretty," but rendered with the high level of detail and care required for a true sanctuary box.
-This also presented an engineering challenge; I experimented tirelessly to find the perfect "fit" for the ring pillow, ensuring that each piece would hold a ring both securely and elegantly.
+This also presented an engineering challenge; I experimented to find the perfect "fit" for the ring pillow, ensuring that each piece would hold a ring both securely and elegantly.
 I wanted to create a "tiny gallery" that would not only protect a ring but elevate its beauty.

-From Germany to Paris & New York : Ring Box Debut
+From Germany to Paris & New York: Ring Box Debut

 In September 2024, I debuted this collection at Maison & Objet in Paris.
 Since then, I have shared my work at exhibitions in New York and beyond.
-At every stop, the feedback has been the same: "We have never seen anything like this before."

-Collectors and visitors have been drawn to the meticulous, Japanese fine-detail of my brushwork.
-But more importantly, they connected with the concept.
 Whether it is for a marriage proposal, a wedding band, an anniversary gift, or a personal heirloom like my mother’s rings, we all have stories that are too precious to be kept in a mass-produced box.

 My Mission